 Have you ever heard the saying that a camel is a horse that was designed by a committee?
 Getting your entire team to sign off on everything that’s added to the handbook would probably prove to be a waste of time, and you don’t need your employees to approve of your rules and policies.
 That said, when you’re drafting a handbook for the first time, it might prove useful to survey the staff about what they’d like to see included in it.
 Do they have questions about particular policies?
 Do they have concerns about behavior that they want the company to address?
 You may even want to choose a few trusted employees to read a draft version of the handbook and make suggestions about additions and changes.

 A complex mix of local, state and federal laws affect your business, and industry-specific regulations might be in play too.
 It’s feasible that you could put policies in your handbook without realizing they violate employment law.
 Putting those illegal policies in print opens the door to lawsuits that could easily be avoided.
 Do just that by having an employment attorney review the language before sending the handbook to print.

 No matter your company’s size, age and industry, having a high-quality employee handbook is an important protective measure.
 It’s a way to shield yourself from legal conflict and get your entire workforce on the same page.
 It’s also a big undertaking, so you might have questions about how to proceed.
 Commonwealth can help.
-Join us for our free webinar Why You Need an Employee Handbook on Tuesday, December 10 at 1:00 PM EST. We’re also here to address any specific questions or concerns.
+Check out our recorded webinar, Why You Need an Employee Handbook .
+We’re also here to address any specific questions or concerns.
 Contact us today!